Pick against the spread, over/under for Celtics vs. Heat Game 6 on Saturday

 Over/Under: Under 210.5

-The point total has finished under in two straight games while Miami has been held to 99 and 97 points respectively.
-The combination of Boston’s defense leveling up a notch, as well as the drop-off in production from key contributors such as Max Strus and Kyle Lowry, is beginning to creep up at the worst possible moment.
+The point total has finished under in two straight games, with Miami being held to 99 and 97 points in Games 4 and 5 respectively.
+The combination of Boston’s defense leveling up a notch, as well as the drop-off in production from key contributors such as Max Strus and Kyle Lowry, is beginning to creep up at the worst possible moment for the Heat.

-I’m expecting an intense display of defense from both teams with the stakes at an absolute high, setting up the point total to finish under.
+I’m expecting an intense display of defense from both teams with the stakes at an absolute high, setting up the point total to finish under for a third straight game.